King's Business School: History

-The School of Management & Business was founded in King's College London in the 1980s.
-In 1994, the School achieved departmental status and was formally established as the School of Management & Business in 2015.
+The School of Management & Business was founded in King's College London in 1989.
+In 1994, the school achieved departmental status and was formally established as the School of Management & Business in 2015 and began offering undergraduate degree programmes.

 Since the acquisition of Bush House in a bid to expand the university's Strand Campus, KBS moved to the new building in August 2017 formally as the ninth faculty of the university.
+In 2023, the school achieved triple accreditation, adding AMBA accreditation for the MSc in International Management to the AACSB and EQUIS accreditations already held.

 Degree programs

 KBS offers both undergraduate and postgraduate degrees.
 Undergraduate management courses base their curriculum on "modern business theory and organisational management theory and practice".
 Other fields that overlap with the core content being taught include finance, accounting, economics, social science, psychology, and law.
 Undergraduate courses such as Business Management feature a high percentage of international students (81%) and a large female cohort, comprising 58% of the student body.

 Executive Education

 KBS Executive Education offers practical business courses, online and on-campus in central London, for mid-career and senior experienced professionals.
 These courses give the opportunity to review current ways of working, to add essential management and leadership skills, and to gain confidence and new perspectives.
 KBS currently cover topics including strategic finance, governance and compliance, people management, and marketing.